thoughtbot/bourbon/doc/README.md

 To pull in the latest Bourbon changes, you must fetch and merge master into gh-pages:
     git fetch origin master && git merge master

-To push to gh-pages, you will always have to force push:
-    git push -f

-To update the bourbon files with the latest version:
+To update the bourbon files with the latest version; from the root directory:
-    ./generate-bourbon.sh
+    bourbon update

 ------------------------------------------------------------------------------------------

 For Code Highlighting within Jekyll:
     gem install pygmentize

-    {% highlight css %}
+    {% highlight scss %}
       <code here>
     {% endhighlight %}